Copic Marker R29 “Lipstick Red” (Coloring Tips for Classic Red)

 About the Color Value:

-Reds in general are also a staining ink, meaning they grab onto paper fibers and are reluctant to budge.
-Anything with an R on the cap will require a bit more attention on your part to blend it smoothly.
+Red inks in general are also staining— red ink grabs tightly onto paper fibers and is reluctant to budge.
+It’s not a Copic characteristic, all red inks from all brands are stubborn.
+Anything with an R on the cap will require more attention on your part to blend it smoothly.

-Despite the fact that R29 is a stubborn and reluctant blending marker, we still highly recommend this marker for beginners because of its classic color.
-It’s simply hard to imagine coloring without this essential shade of red.
+Despite the fact that R29 is a stubborn and reluctant blending marker, I still highly recommend this marker for beginners because of its classic color.
+It’s hard to imagine coloring without this essential shade of red.

 About the Name: